Database Design skill

+Database Design is an agent skill for AI coding assistants (Claude Code, OpenClaw, Cursor, Codex).
 Schema design, indexing, migrations, query optimization, and PostgreSQL patterns for production systems.
+Install with: npx skills-ws install database-design.

 copied ✓